About

-Ataraxism is a philosophy of life that strives to promote rational thought, and unconditional compassion for all sentient beings.
-We seek to alleviate involuntary suffering, promote well-being, and establish a just society based on these ideals.
+Ataraxism is a syncretic philosophy of life that seeks to promote well-being by helping individuals to develop their capacity for rational thought, psychological resilience, and unconditional compassion for all sentient beings.
+We strive to alleviate involuntary suffering and build a just society rooted in these ideals.

-We promote ataraxia in the individual or narrow sense through a multi-faceted approach to mental wellness.
-Chief among these are: practicing mindfulness, disputing irrational or self-defeating ways of thinking, and embracing the Ataraxist philosophy of life—or any adaptive philosophy of life.
+We promote ataraxia in the individual sense through a multi-faceted approach to mental wellness.
+Chief among these are: practicing mindfulness, disputing irrational or self-defeating ways of thinking, and embracing the Ataraxist philosophy of life—or any helpful and rational philosophy of life.

 For more information the Ataraxist life philosophy, see our core principles page, our ethics page, our practical philosophy page, and our FAQ.